polterguy/hyper-ide/README.md

 * Shift+Tab - De-indent selected code one tab level
 * Ctrl+Space - Shows autocompletion window (only for languages that supports this, such as HTML, JavaScript, XML, CSS etc)

+Hint, to open a file for editing, simply double click it in the _"solution explorer"_ (your file browser).

 ## License options

 Hyper IDE is a part of the GaiaSoul suite, and hence licensed as GPL version 3, but a proprietary license,